MikeMor-fr/Micro-Frontend-Init/README.md

 # Micro-Frontend-Init

-A very basci structure on how Micro-Frontends are implemented.
+A very bascic structure on how Micro-Frontends are implemented.
 This implementation is one amoung many others.
 Each implementation way has its Pros and Cons.

 Here I am using Run time Integration.